 Internal partners: Chalmers Area of Advance Transport, Design & Human Factors at the department of Product & Production Development at Chalmers

-Projektledare at Product and Production Development, Design and Human Factors
+Projectleader Research at Chalmers, Industrial and Materials Science, Design and Human Factors